BlackHolePerturbationToolkit/FastEMRIWaveforms/README.md

 ## Citation

 Please make sure to cite FEW papers and the FEW software on [Zenodo](https://zenodo.org/record/3969004).
+We provide a set of prepared references in [PAPERS.bib](PAPERS.bib).
 There are other papers that require citation based on the classes used.
 For most classes this applies to, you can find these by checking the `citation` attribute for that class.
 All references are detailed in the [CITATION.cff](CITATION.cff) file.

 ## Acknowledgments